apache/openwhisk-cli/notes.md

 ## Bugs

-* [ ] invalid memory error when there is no .wskprops file
+* [ ] invalid memory error when there is no .wskprops file .. .. .. ..
 * [ ] "error: invalid character '<' looking for beginning of value%" when there is invalid auth (namespace?)
   + missing trailing "/" --> this causes another issue...

 ## Notes

+s
 ---
 Order of variables: flags -> env -> .wsk